ArghyaChatterjee/IK-Tutorial/README.md

 # Inverse Kinematic (IK) Tutorial

-A tutorial for Inverse Kinematics (IK) for generic robots.
+A tutorial for Inverse Kinematics (IK) using Pinocchio and QP solvers.

 ## Pink
 In this tutorial, we will go through Pink IK software.
 The version of Pink used here is 3.5.0.